jonaselan/new-feed-blogs/README.md

 ## How it was done

-I set up only two blogs.
-They are mapped on `blogs.json`.
-When the ruby script is executed, it is checked the last time it was executed so that it can retrieve the five articles written since this date.
+I set up just two blogs.
+They are mapped in the `blogs.json` file.
+When the ruby script is executed, it is checked the last time it was executed, to retrieve the five articles written since that date.
 The result is saved to `blogs.json`.

-When index.js is executed, a view is built, using Pug template, based on articles saved on `blogs.json`.
+When index.js is run, a view is created, using the Pug model, based on articles saved on `blogs.json`.